-KS5 Curriculum Inter nt - Photography Subject: A Level Photograph Yea · 12 Ye ear 13 Teacher A Teacher B Teacher A Teacher B Autumn Term Foundation Studies:Mastering the basics of both traditional and contemporary methods of capturing light is vital to Photography, and in the autumn term technical skills-based workshops are delivered, where different approaches can be explored.
+KS5 Curriculum Intent - Photography Subject: A Level Photograph ny Exam Board: AQA Year 12 Year 13 Teacher A Teacher B Teacher A Teacher B Foundation Studies: Component 1: Personal Investigation Autumn Term Mastering the basics of both traditional and contemporary methods of capturing light is vital to Photography, and in the autumn term technical skills-based workshops are delivered, where different approaches can be explored.
 This period also supports students in producing work that can support studio practice and entry to further education in creative areas.
-Building on the successes of GCSE, students review the exposure triangle and the key concepts of aperture, shutter speed and ISO.This project is based on a personal response to changing themes such as 'Collections'.
+Building on the successes of GCSE, students review the exposure triangle and the key concepts of aperture, shutter speed and ISO.
+This project is based on a personal response to changing themes such as 'Collections'.
 Students will go through a series of skills-based workshops before developing their ideas into a final piece.
 There will be at least one trip to a gallery or museum and a workshop both usually in London.
-Component 1: Personal Investigation Continuation of the Personal investigation.
-Contextual References: ✓ Francis Bruguière ✓ Jerry Reed ✓ Vjeko Sager ✓ Tamara Lorenz Introduction to Component 1: Personal Investigation ation Start AQA Component 2: Externally Set Assign ament (FSA) Spring Term This is a practical investigation supported by write Students are required to conduct a practical invest supported by written material.
-The focus of the ir by the student and must lead to a finished outcom ten material.
-Stigation, into an idea, issue, concept or theme, Investigation must be identified independently Separate question papers will be provided for choice of eight questions to be used as star Students will be provided with examination pa date.
-Preparatory period - from 1 February Following receipt of the paper students sho per each title.
-Each question paper will consist of a rting points.
-Students are required to select one . pers on 1 February, or as soon as possible after that puld consider the starting points and select one. y suitable format, such as mounted sheets, design
+Skills Cover: What is photography?
+What is drawing?
+Experimental ways of recording Different ways of seeing Working in conventional and unconventional media.
+Continuation of the Personal investigation.
+Developing as a unique photographer Contextual References: ✓ Francis Bruguière ✓ Jerry Reed ✓ Vjeko Sager ✓ Tamara Lorenz Introduction to Component 1: Personal Investiga tion Start AQA Component 2: Externally Set Assignm ent (ESA): Spring Term This is a practical investigation supported by written material.
+Students are required to conduct a practical investigation, into an idea, issue, concept or theme, supported by written material.
+The focus of the investigation must be identified independently by the student and must lead to a finished outcome or a series of related finished outcomes.
+Separate question papers will be provided for e choice of eight questions to be used as startin Students will be provided with examination pape date.
+Preparatory period - from 1 February Following receipt of the paper students should Preparatory work should be presented in any si ng points.
+Students are required to select one . rs on 1 February, or as soon as possible after that d consider the starting points and select one.